-A glass full of eggnog is wonderful holiday a tradition!
-With rum for the adults and a cinnamon stick for the kids, what could be more enjoyable?
-Best of all, this healthy eggnog recipe only takes only 5 minutes to make!
+Homemade eggnog is SOOO much tastier than store-bought.
+It is a light and frothy treat that is sure to be a holiday favorite!
+Serve with rum for the adults and cinnamon sticks for the kids.
+Best of all, this probiotic eggnog only takes only 5 minutes to make!

 Two types of Eggnog

-- It is super quick to make, less than 5 minutes from start to finish.
+- It takes less than 5 minutes to whip up and serve.

 - You probably already have all the ingredients in your kitchen.